 RE

-Ms Britt is responsible for RE.
+Currciulum Leaders are responsible for RE.
 This means ensuring there is an ambitious curriculum set, supporting teachers to implement through high-quality lessons and checking that everything is helping children to know more, remember more and do more.

 If you would like more information in addition to that published on this page, please email: